cyber-shah/academics-neu/final-research-PathFinders-Python/Report.md

 Path finding is the process of finding a path between two points in a graph.
 A graph is a data structure that consists of nodes and edges.
 The nodes are the points in the graph and the edges are the connections between the nodes.
 The edges can be weighted or unweighted.
 The weight of an edge is the cost of traversing that edge.
 The cost can be anything such as distance, time, fuel, etc. The edges can also be directed or undirected.
 The directed edges are one way and the undirected edges are two way.

-The goal of path finding is to find the shortest path between two nodes in a graph.
+The goal of path finding is to determine the shortest path between two nodes in a graph.
 The path can be defined as the sequence of nodes that need to be traversed to reach the destination node from the source node.

 ### <u> 2.3 - How do computers find paths? </u>
-A computer starts at a souce node and then starts 'scanning' or 'exploring' the graph.
+A computer starts at a source node and then starts 'scanning' or 'exploring' the graph.
 It scans the graph by exploring the nodes and edges.
 It explores the nodes and edges by traversing them.
 The computer traverses the nodes and edges by following the edges.
 The computer follows the edges by selecting the edge with the lowest cost.

 An analogy to it would be like a blind person trying to find the shortest path between two points.
 Instead of using his eyes to see the path, he uses his hands to feel the path.
 He follows on one path and then feels the edges to see if there is a better path.
 If there is a better path, he follows that path.
 He keeps doing this until he reaches the destination.